Using Docker in Cloud Foundry

 These actions produce a container whose contents exactly match the contents of the associated Docker image.

-Earlier versions of Diego used Garden-Linux.
-For more information, see Garden.
+For earlier versions of Diego used Garden-Linux, see Garden.

 After Garden-runC creates a container, Diego runs and monitors the processes inside of it.